SamuelDBines/Robotic-Arm/README.md

 ##### Downloading the Braccio library

-Go to Sketch > Import Library > Braccio and then install.
+Go to Sketch > Include Library > Manage Libraries > Braccio and then install.

 ### Step two